 First public hospital in Europe, Santa Maria della Scala was built in front of Siena’s gorgeous cathedral in Piazza del Duomo.
 Santa Maria Della Scala was one of the first hospitals ever to give shelter to pilgrims, the poor and orphans.
 Much of the hospital expenses were paid through the lands donated by the noble Senese families and by the municipality.

-Santa Maria Della Scala is now a museum displaying artworks including beautiful frescoes, chapels and former working areas like the hospital reception where men and women were divided and sent to their respective areas.
+Santa Maria Della Scala is now a museum displaying artworks including beautiful frescoes, chapels and former working areas of the former hospital.
 From time to time, it also hosts temporary modern art exhibitions.

 Located right in the heart of Siena city surrounded by many other historical buildings, the complex of Santa Maria Della Scala is hard to miss.
 Make it part of the itinerary of your day trip from Florence to Siena and you won’t regret it.